apostrophecms/apostrophe/CONTRIBUTING.md

 # Introduction
-Wow!
-So, you are interested in contributing to ApostropheCMS!
+Interested in contributing to ApostropheCMS?
 That’s fantastic!
 We really appreciate your interest and value your time.
-Because of that fact, we’ve drafted some guidelines to make the most of your contributions, and helps maintain ApostropheCMS as the best Node CMS in the universe!
+Because of that fact, we’ve drafted some guidelines to make the most of your contributions, and helps maintain ApostropheCMS as the best Node CMS in the universe.

 # Community
 There is a growing community of users on [Gitter](https://gitter.im/apostrophecms/apostrophe), and you can post and find answers to support questions about ApostropheCMS in [StackOverflow](https://stackoverflow.com/questions/tagged/apostrophe-cms) where fellow ApostropheCMS users are happy to help you out.